 Tourism is not about the money he says, but the quality of the connection of your visit–“if we connect with the place then our role changes and we consider things differently”.
 “No-one cares about a destination, everyone cares about someone’s home,” he said.

 John implored people to seek knowledge of those who know places better than we ever will, harnessing local and indigenous knowledge.
-He believes we need to connect people and spaces in new ways citing platforms like Landshare and Uber as possible peer-to-peer connecting systems.
+He believes we need to connect people and spaces in new ways citing platforms like Uber as possible peer-to-peer connecting systems.
 He also thinks we need to find better ways of telling the truth to each other and could combat the plethora of eco-tourism logos and accreditations by developing a peer-reviewed system much like Mozilla badges.